ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 - 0. No pre-existing precompiles are modified.
 - 1. At least one pre-existing precompile has its gas schedule modified.
 - 2. Multiple pre-existing precompiles have their gas schedule modified, or a single pre-existing precompile has its behavior modified.
-- 3. The behavior of multiple pre-existing precompiles, or a single complex pre-existing precompileis modified.
+- 3. The behavior of multiple pre-existing precompiles, or a single complex pre-existing precompile modified.

 ##### Encoding changes (RLP/SSZ)